Eaphan/Robust3DOD/README.md

 ## Citation
-If you find this work useful in your research, please consider cite:
+If you find this work useful in your research, please consider citing:
 ```
 @article{zhang2023comprehensive,
   title={A Comprehensive Study and Comparison of the Robustness of 3D Object Detectors Against Adversarial Attacks},